 Seven Essential Factors for Effective Delegation.

-Principles for the division of responsibilities.
+Principles of distribution of responsibilities.

-5. Exception Management(UPI).
+5. Management by Exceptions(UPI).
 This is the method you use when working with your best employees.
-You only ask them to bother you in exceptional situations when a serious problem arises.
-Otherwise, you leave their hands untied.
-Your best people can do this, and the best salespeople want to be self-reliant, proactive and self-reliant.
+You ask them to disturb you only in exceptional situations when serious problem.
+Otherwise, you leave their hands free.
+Yours best employees capable of this, in addition, the best sales agents want to be independent in their work, take initiative and rely on themselves.
 They will be happy if you apply

 UPI.
 They will come to you with a report only when something does not go according to plan.